 Assessing the Fluency Your Agile Team(s) Need to Acquire

-I have no issue with the idea that many organizations who have adopted agile are disappointed with the results so far.
+I have no issue with the idea that many organizations that have adopted agile are disappointed with the results so far.
 But the statement that Agile has failed begs two questions.
 First, who put a time limit on Agile's pathway?
-Secondly, and much more importantly, what is meant by 'the full benefits'?
+Secondly, and more importantly, what is meant by 'the full benefits'?

 The Challenge of Complexity